Coele-Syria: Syrian Wars

 The later Seleucids were not to be so understanding, resulting in the century of Syrian Wars between the Ptolemies and Seleucids.
 The Battle of Panium in 200 BC, during the Fifth Syrian War, was the final decisive battle between the two sides in ending Ptolemaic control over the region.
-The 171–168 BC conflicts over Coele-Syria, between Antiochus IV Epiphanes and Ptolemy VI Philometor, are discussed in Livy's The History of Rome from its Foundation (in XLII.
+The 171–168 BC conflicts over Coele-Syria, between Antiochus IV Epiphanes and Ptolemy VI Philometor, are discussed in Livy's history of Rome (in XLII.
 29 and XLV.
 11–12).

 Seleucid control over the area of Judea began diminishing with the eruption of the Maccabean Revolt in 165 BC.
 With Seleucid troops being involved in warfare on the Parthian front, Judea succeeded in securing its independence by 140 BC.
 Despite attempts of Seleucid rulers to regain territories, the conquests of Pompey in 64 BC were a decisive blow to them, and Syria became part of the Roman Republic.

-Upper Syria

-Under the Macedonian kings, Upper Syria (Syria Superior) was divided into four parts (tetrarchies) which were named after their capitals.
-Later in the Roman Pompeian era, the province was divided into nine districts.

 Nomenclatures of Syria

 Judging from Arrian and The Anabasis of Alexander, the historians of Alexander the Great, as well as more ancient authors, gave the name of Syria to all the country comprehended between the Tigris and the Mediterranean.
 The part to the east of the Euphrates, afterwards named Mesopotamia was called "Syria between the rivers;" that to the west was called by the general name Coele-Syria, and although Phoenicia and Palestine were sometimes separated from it.
 Yet, it was often comprehended as the whole country as far as Egypt.